Upselling vs. Cross-Selling: What’s the Difference?

-In the case of GoDaddy and Amazon, both offerings don’t feel like a sleazy “hard sell” to the customer.
-Instead, they subtly offer a beneficial upgrade or bundle deal to the customer in an attempt to make their experience better or improve the overall value of their purchase.
+In GoDaddy and Amazon, both offerings don’t feel like a sleazy “hard sell” to the customer.
+Instead, they subtly offer a beneficial upgrade or bundle deal to the customer to make their experience better or improve the overall value of their purchase.
 In short, a good upsell should be a win-win between the vendor and the customer.

 What’s A “Cross-Sell”?